 President Barack Obama held an Obama Foundation Town Hall Europe event on Saturday in Berlin, Yahoo reports, where he talked about the main goal of his foundation—which is to encourage young leaders in different fields.
 He spent part of his speech calling out “cancel culture,” noting that it could backfire on activists on the left.

-He told the audience, “One of the things I do worry about sometimes among progressives in the United States ... is a certain kind of rigidity where we say, ‘I’m sorry, this is how it’s going to be,’ and then we start sometimes creating what’s called a circular firing squad where you start shooting at your allies because one of them is straying from purity on the issues, and when that happens, typically the overall effort and movement weakens.”
+Jumping off his experience working to make Obamacare a reality, he told the audience, “One of the things I do worry about sometimes among progressives in the United States ... is a certain kind of rigidity where we say, ‘I’m sorry, this is how it’s going to be,’ and then we start sometimes creating what’s called a circular firing squad, where you start shooting at your allies because one of them is straying from purity on the issues.
+And when that happens, typically the overall effort and movement weakens.”

 Watch the full town hall below:

 Correction: Sept.
 22, 2019, 6:30 p.m.
 ET: This story has been edited to remove unattributed text and to add fuller sourcing.